liyizhou/charter/README.md

 information model level, and initial bindings will be defined for a small set of tunneling protocols to be selected by the working group.

+## Initial scope

+Initially, LOOPS will focus on a retransmission-only solution, the "basic LOOPS protocol".
+FEC support, as well as possibly additional support components enabling host-to-network operation, are planned as additional steps.

+\[The IESG has to decide whether these steps can be chartered right away or a rechartering is needed after delivering the basic LOOPS protocol.]

+## Relationship to IRTF RGs

+Important groundwork for LOOPS was laid by ICCRG and NWCRG.
+In particular the documents of the latter will serve as a basis for the FEC-based components of LOOPS.

 ## Relationship to Other WGs and SDOs

 LOOPS will work closely with developments in TSVWG, TCPM, and in